Background Checks By Need: Criminal Record Checks

 PROTECT YOUR ORGANISATION, YOUR PEOPLE, AND YOUR PROPERTYA Criminal Record Check is a crucial step towards a comprehensive employee screening programme for many organisations.
 SterlingBackcheck is committed to providing a high-quality, innovative service to help those organisations to make faster and smarter hiring decisions.

-A ROBUST AND RELIABLE CRIMINAL RECORD SEARCHAs a registered body and agent of the Disclosure and Barring Service (DBS) formerly CRB (Criminal Records Bureau) and ISA (Independent Safe Guarding Authority), Disclosure Scotland and AccessNI, SterlingBackcheck is perfectly positioned to offer the appropriate level of Criminal Record Check for any employment position.
+A ROBUST AND RELIABLE CRIMINAL RECORD SEARCHSterlingBackcheck works closely with the Disclosure and Barring Service (DBS) formerly CRB (Criminal Records Bureau) and ISA (Independent Safe Guarding Authority), Disclosure Scotland and AccessNI.
+As such we are perfectly positioned to offer the appropriate level of Criminal Record Check for any employment position.

 Our dedicated team of experts will assist in determining the correct level of Disclosure for your candidates (Basic, Standard or Enhanced), and will help to ensure the application is submitted along with all accompanying documentation, minimising delays in processing.